Ibac: Fawcett Comics / Earth-S

-While Captain Marvel is empowered by six mythological and Biblical figures, Ibac is empowered by four of the most evil and terrifying men to have ever walked the earth: Ivan the Terrible, who supplies Terror, Cesare Borgia, who gives Ibac Cunning, Attila the Hun, who gifts him with Fierceness, and Caligula, the sponsor of Cruelty.
-While Captain Marvel transforms using magic lightning bolts, Ibac's transformations are accomplished with the power of mystical green fire and brimstone.
-This also gives him superhuman strength and stamina.
-In his second appearance in Captain Marvel Adventures #9 Beautia Sivana saying 'Ibac' next to Ibac after his transformation transforms her into a black haired woman wearing a black dress, though she still has her own personality and turns back when saying 'Ibac' again.
+While Captain Marvel is empowered by six mythological and Biblical figures, Ibac is empowered by four of the most evil and terrifying men to have ever walked the earth: the Terror of Ivan the Terrible, the Cunning of Cesare Borgia, the Fierceness of Attila the Hun, and the Cruelty of Caligula.
+While Captain Marvel transforms using magic lightning, Ibac's transformations are accomplished with magical green fire and brimstone.

-At the time when King Kull causes trouble for Earth-One, Earth-Two, and Earth-S, he enlists Ibac, Penguin of Earth-One, Queen Clea of Earth-Two, and Blockbuster of Earth-One for his attack on Earth-Two, where he tries to wreck Atlantis and use a cloud to sink islands.
+When King Kull causes trouble for Earth-One, Earth-Two, and Earth-S, he enlists Ibac, Penguin of Earth-One, Queen Clea of Earth-Two, and Blockbuster of Earth-One for his attack on Earth-Two, where he tries to wreck Atlantis and use a cloud to sink islands.
 This brings them into conflict with Superman of Earth-One, Wonder Woman of Earth-Two, Green Arrow of Earth-One, and Spy Smasher of Earth-S. Spy Smasher battles Ibac and is on the verge of losing when he remembers what Captain Marvel told him of the villain.
-Spy Smasher then taunts the dim-witted villain bty telling him to "back down".
+Spy Smasher then taunts the dim-witted villain by telling him to "back down".
 Ibac responds proudly "I back down for nobody!"
 The phonetic "I back" causes him to revert to Stinky Printwhistle's form.

 Ibac's original benefactor Prince Lucifer gives him greater power briefly, but he turns back on purpose to escape the affections of Aunt Minerva after getting advice from Solomon.

 Post-Crisis

-In the Post-Crisis, Ibac's origin is the same as his Earth-S counterpart.

-Ibac has turned up in Villains United during the Infinite Crisis storyline as a member of the Secret Society of Super Villains.
+In post-Crisis continuity, Ibac's origin is similar to as his Earth-S counterpart although his power is implied to originate from Lady Blaze, his employer.
+Ibac also appears in Villains United during the Infinite Crisis storyline as a member of the Secret Society of Super Villains.
 One Year Later, Ibac appeared in the Secret Six series, still with the Society, battling the second Ragdoll on the orders of the Society.
 Ragdoll escapes, leaving a wounded Ibac.

 Ibac is seen among the captured villains in Salvation Run.
 There, he is in Camp Lex and starts an argument with the people that are not working to help build the machine they need to escape back to Earth.
 Ibac was also in the DC Holiday Special '09 issue fighting Captain Marvel once again, but in the spirit of the holiday, cease fighting and work together to rebuild what they destroyed during their brawl.
 Captain Marvel gives him amnesty to walk away free.
 In the last panel, both are shown at a soup kitchen in their human forms, but neither recognizes the other's alter-ego.